microsoft/CCF/sphinx/source/developers/logging_cpp.rst

 - ``Write``: this handler can only be executed on the primary of the consensus network.
 - ``Read``: this handler can be executed on any node of the network.
-- ``MayWrite``: the execution of this handler on a specific node depends on the value of the ``"readonly"`` paramater in the JSON-RPC command.
+- ``MayWrite``: the execution of this handler on a specific node depends on the value of the ``"readonly"`` parameter in the JSON-RPC command.

 App-defined errors
 ~~~~~~~~~~~~~~~~~~